 It is possible to buy back the beneficial interest in your property at any time after you go bankrupt.
 Your options for doing this will depend on how much equity is in your property.

-If your property is in negative equity your beneficial interest can be bought back from the Official Receiver for £1000 plus the solicitor’s costs.
+If your property has zero equity or is in negative equity your beneficial interest can be bought back from the Official Receiver for £1000 plus the solicitor’s costs.
 If you are still bankrupt this money must come from a third party.

-Where there is equity in your property an amount equal to your share of the equity or £1000 (which ever is the greater) must be paid to the Official Receiver.
-If you are still bankrupt this must normally come from a third party.
+Where there is equity in your property an amount equal to your share of this or £1000 (which ever is the greater) must be paid to the Official Receiver.
+Again if you have not yet been discharged this must come from a third party.

 If you want to buy back the Beneficial Interest in your property you must ensure you speak to the OR about it yourself.
-It is unlikely they will bring it up particularly if there is little or no equity in your home.
+It is unlikely they will bring it up at the time you go bankrupt.

 How does Bankruptcy affect a jointly owned property?

 If your home is jointly owned then only your share of any equity is at risk if you go bankrupt.
-However the other joint owner may also be affected.
-If there is equity in the property then the OR will still have to realise your share of this.
+However despite the joint ownership the OR will still have to realise your share.

-If the joint owner or another third party is able to raise an equivalent lump sum this can be paid to the OR.
-In return the beneficial interest is then passed to the person who came up with the money.
-The risk to the property then goes away.
+Where the joint owner or another third party is able to raise an equivalent lump sum this can be paid to the OR.
+In return the beneficial interest is returned to you and the risk to the property goes away.

-However if a sum equivalent to your share of the equity cannot be raised the OR will have to take action to release it.
-This could be in the form of issuing a Charge or start the process of forcing a sale.
+However if such a sum cannot be raised the OR will have to take action to release it.
+This could be in the form of issuing a Charge or forcing a sale.

 The OR must act regardless of the other owner’s wishes.
 When the property is sold the joint owner will be given their share of any equity released.
 However they will not be able to stop the sale process other than by coming up with the funds to buy out the OR’s share themselves.